INSPECT DERBY SEASIDE ART

 Derby was the first town established in the Kimberley, marking the start of the initial gold rush.
 Visitors may be disappointed expecting the Derby foreshore to sparkle with blue ocean.
 Often on the turn of the tides only large mudflats are seen.

-The eight sculptures that adorn the Derby foreshore and the expansive mudflats serve as a profound tribute to the Warrwa people, who are the traditional custodians of this land.
+The eight sculptures adorning the Derby foreshore and the expansive mudflats serve as a profound tribute to the Warrwa people, who are the traditional custodians of this land.
 These artistic installations not only enhance the visual landscape of the area but also carry deep cultural significance, reflecting the rich heritage and history of the Warrwa community.

 The Warrwa People: A Brief Overview